Satisfactory Progress Policy

 Grade changes, including changes of “I” grades and letter grade changes, will have their SAP status recalculated to include the updated grade change in their SAP status for the current term.

 Repeated coursework does count into attempted credit calculations and the most recent grade counts into GPA.
-Any course that was previously passed that is being retaken for a higher grade may only qualify for Financial Aid one additional time.
+Any course that was previously passed (a grade of “D” is considered passing), that is being retaken for a higher grade may only qualify for financial aid one additional time.
 Failed courses may be repeated and paid with financial aid until passed if the student is still otherwise eligible for the funding.

 Remedial coursework is eligible for federal aid but does not apply towards degree completion or GPA calculations.
 These courses do increase the number of credits you have attempted and will be measured in satisfactory academic progress.